-46. Service connection.-
+46. Service connection

-- (1) The consumer shall bear the cost of the service connection, as approved by the Service Provider. - (2) Notwithstanding the fact that the consumer bears the cost of the service connection, ownership of the service connection shall vest in the Service Provider, the Service Provider shall be responsible for the maintenance of such service connection up to the point of supply. - (3) The consumer shall not be entitled to any compensation from the Service Provider in respect of such service connection. - (4) The work to be carried out by the Service Provider at the cost of the consumer for a service connection to the consumer's premises shall be determined by the Electrical Engineer. - (5) The consumer shall provide, fix and/or maintain on his premises such ducts, wireways, trenches, fastenings and clearance to overhead supply mains as may be required by the Electrical Engineer for the installation of the service connection. - (6) Unless otherwise approved by the Electrical Engineer each registered erf shall only be provided with one service connection. - (7) Any covers of a wireway carrying the supply circuit from the point of supply to the metering equipment shall be made to accept the seals of the Service Provider. - (8) Within the meterbox, the service conductor or cable, as the case may be, shall terminate in an unobscured position and the conductors shall be visible throughout their length when cover plates, if present, are removed. - (9) In the case of blocks of buildings occupied by a number of individual consumers, separate wireways and conductors or cables shall be laid from the common metering room or rooms to each individual consumer in the blocks of buildings.
-Alternatively, if trunking is used, the conductors of the individual circuits shall be clearly identified and tied together every 1,5 m throughout their length. - (10) In the case of normal domestic and business premises a single phase service connection with a maximum capacity of 80A will be provided upon prepayment of the sum prescribed in the Service Provider 's tariff charges. - (11) In all other cases the connection fees are as prescribed in the Service Provider 's tariff of charges. - (12) Whether a service is erected in, on or over public or private property, and notwithstanding any payments which have been made by a Consumer by way of fees therefore, ownership of any service line, pole, cable or other apparatus installed by the Service Provider shall remain vested in the Service Provider , and the Service Provider and its servants shall have rights of access at all times to the service for its proper maintenance, replacement or alteration, and the Service Provider shall retain the right to use the whole or any portion of such service for the purpose of supplying any other Consumer.
+- (1) The consumer shall bear the cost of the service connection, as approved by the Service Provider. - (2) Notwithstanding the fact that the consumer bears the cost of the service connection, ownership of the service connection shall vest in the Service Provider, the Service Provider shall be responsible for the maintenance of such service connection up to the point of supply. - (3) The consumer shall not be entitled to any compensation from the Service Provider in respect of such service connection. - (4) The work to be carried out by the Service Provider at the cost of the consumer for a service connection to the consumer's premises shall be determined by the Director. - (5) The consumer shall provide, fix and/or maintain on his premises such ducts, wireways, trenches, fastenings and clearance to overhead supply mains as may be required by the Director for the installation of the service connection. - (6) Unless otherwise approved by the Director each registered erf shall only be provided with one service connection. - (7) Where two or more premises belonging to one owner are situated on adjacent erven and the owner operates the properties in a consolidated manner, for safety considerations, only a single bulk supply of electricity shall be made available to such erven. - (8) Any covers of a wireway carrying the supply circuit from the point of supply to the metering equipment shall be made to accept the seals of the Service Provider. - (9) Within the meterbox, the service conductor or cable, as the case may be, shall terminate in an unobscured position and the conductors shall be visible throughout their length when cover plates, if present, are removed. - (10) In the case of blocks of buildings occupied by a number of individual consumers, separate wireways and conductors or cables shall be laid from the common metering room or rooms to each individual consumer in the blocks of buildings.
+Alternatively, if trunking is used, the conductors of the individual circuits shall be clearly identified (tied together every 1,5m) throughout their length.